 ACE subsea pipelines

-The subsea oil pipeline isolation tool was launched and the works to isolate the pipeline topsides were also completed in the first quarter.
-The diving support vessel completed the tie-in of the existing 30” spool, while the Citadel vessel commenced the isolation tool reversal activity.
+The subsea oil pipeline isolation tool was launched and the works to isolate the pipeline topsides were also completed in the first half of 2023.
+The diving support vessel completed the tie-in of the existing 30” spool, while the Citadel vessel finalized the isolation tool reversal activity.